PromptDA: Label-guided Data Augmentation for Prompt-based Few-shot Learners: Experiments

 \paragraph{Performance analysis} We analyze the performance from three perspectives to answer the aforementioned research questions.

 To answer \textbf{RQ1}, we compare the proposed method with existing baselines.
-In general, we can see that the standard prompt-based tuning method with {\m} consistently perform better than or is comparable with baselines like LM-BFF and normal fine tuning (results of ``+ {\m} (au.)'' in Table~\ref{tab:results}).
-Compared with normal fine tuning method, standard prompt-based tuning with our proposed method {\m} performs much better over all the datasets.
-For example, regardless of template, our method has achieved around 20\% improvements on SST-2, MR and CR over normal fine tuning method.
-Compared with LM-BFF, our method also performs better on SST-2, CR and Subj.
+First, in general, we can observe that the standard prompt-based tuning method with {\m} consistently performs better than or is comparable with baselines such as GPT-3, EFL, LM-BFF, and normal fine tuning (results of ``$\text{PT}$ + ${\m} (\text{au.})^{\dagger}$'' in Table~\ref{tab:results}).
+Compared with LM-BFF, standard prompt-based tuning with {\m} performs better on all the datasets.
+For example, our method achieves a more than 6\% gain over LM-BFF on Subj and MPQA.
+Compared with normal fine tuning, our method achieves superior performance by a large margin.
+For example, our method obtains a 47.9\% improvement over normal fine tuning on SST-2.

-In addition, {\m} generally improve over standard prompt-based tuning method regardless of automatic label word selection or manual label word selection, tuning augmented with template or not (two group of results, $\ddagger$ and $\dagger$ in Table~\ref{tab:results}).
-Whether augmented with template or not, our method ``+ {\m} (au.)'' can achieve at least 1-2\% gain compared to standard prompt-based tuning, which verify that our method {\m} has no relation with template design and can be used as a plug-in module for improving performance.
-Even using the manually chosen label words for guiding data augmentation, we can still achieve better performance than standard prompt-based tuning in most cases.
+Second, we can see that {\m} can improve over standard prompt-based tuning method regardless of template design (results of ``$\text{PT}$ + ${\m} (\text{au.})^{\dagger}$'' and ``$\text{PT}$ + ${\m} (\text{au.})^{\ddagger}$'' in Table~\ref{tab:results}).
+Compared with standard prompt tuning, {\m} can achieve better performance over the seven datasets regardless of being template-free or template-augmented, which suggests that {\m} has no relation with template design and can be used as a plug-in module for improving the performance of prompt tuning.

+Third, {\m} generally improves over the standard prompt tuning method regardless of automatic label word selection or manual label word selection (results of ``$\text{PT}$ + ${\m} (\text{au.})^{\dagger}$'' and ``$\text{PT}$ + ${\m} (\text{m.})^{\dagger}$'' in Table~\ref{tab:results}).
+Compared with standard prompt tuning, prompt tuning with automatic label word selection achieves improvements over all the datasets.
+For prompt tuning with manual label word selection, it also has performance gain over most datasets including SST-2, MR, Subj, MPQA, and SST-5.